-It’s shocking to think that there are still companies out there who undervalue the importance of internal communications.
-They promote effective communications among people within an organisation - keeping staff aligned, engaged and even reinforce your culture.
+It’s shocking to think there are still companies out there who undervalue the importance of internal communication.

 - Leadership and Top-down Communication

 - Change Communication